-My research interests include political participation and mobilisation; feminist and gender theory; conflict and political violence; political emotions; decolonisation and anti-colonial movements; feminist research methods; and gender and sexuality in the Middle East.
+My research interests include political participation and mobilisation; feminist and gender theory; conflict and political violence; political emotions and sensation; decolonisation and anti-colonial movements; feminist research methods; and gender and sexuality in the Middle East.

 I am also interested in critical and creative pedagogies, particularly those that foster political engagement within Higher Education classrooms.
 In 2018-19 I was awarded an Education Incubator fellowship for a research project with Dr. Kerry Chappell (GSE), which explores the intra-action between digital technology, creative pedagogies and project-based learning.
 During 2020-21, I am undertaking a second Incubator Fellowship to explore 'Decolonial Knowledge Production and Antiracist Pedagogies' with fellow members of the Exeter Decolonising Network.

 Please feel free to get in touch about superivison if your work falls within any of my broad research interests: